DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/diagnostics/otel/metrics.md

 sensitive information.
 The counters may contain tags to indicate the source of the data.

 ## High level Metrics
-These metrics are instrumented by the IdentityServer services and middleware and are intended to describe the overal usage and health of the system.
+These metrics are instrumented by the IdentityServer middleware and services and are intended to describe the overall usage and health of the system.
 They could provide the starting point for building a metrics dashboard.

 #### Telemetry.Metrics.Counters.Failure/Success
 Counter names: *failure*/*success*

-Aggregaged counter of failed and successful operations.
+Aggregated counter of failed and successful operations.
 Note that it is expected to have failures during normal operation of IdentityServer.
 The failure/success ratio can be used as a very high level health metric.
 |Tag|Description|
 |---|---|